 Here are the steps you need to take immediately after the meeting is complete:

-First, update your customer’s file with any additional information you collected during the review.
+Immediately following the meeting, update your customer’s file with any additional information you collected during the review.

 If you need to change their coverage, make sure you take the necessary steps to get that done immediately.